cypress-io/cypress-documentation/CONTRIBUTING.md

 ## Writing Documentation

+### Tags

+In addition to built-in Hexo tags (like `{% img ... %}`), we have written several custom ones.
+They help us write consistent documentation, check referenced urls, etc. You can find the list of tags and examples in [TAGS.md](TAGS.md).

 ### Adding Examples

 To add a blog, talk or podcast to our docs, submit a [pull request](#Pull-Requests) with your data added to the corresponding [blogs.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/blogs.yml), [talks.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/talks.yml), or [podcasts.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/podcasts.yml) file.